DigitalCrafts-September-2016-Cohort/team_freedom_nerdreview/README.md

 ####Team Freedom
 * [Che Blankenship](https://github.com/cheblankenship/)
-**Primary team role:** UI/UX evaluation, Quality control
+**Primary team role:** UI/UX evaluation, Quality control<br />
 **Contributions:**  Regularly studied all code throughout project, particularly SQL queries on the backend (server.py) for redundancies or erroneous returns.
 Investigated and fleshed out a possible solution for filtered drop-down select elements on the 'add a review page'.
-Led team in continuously evaluating user-interface and user-experience of site, including semantics and critique of supported functionalities.
+Led team in continuously evaluating user-interface and user-experience of site, including semantics and critique of supported functionalities.<br />
 **Key code portions:** Co-wrote user login, sign up, and early iterations of the 'add a review form'.

 * [John Coppola](https://github.com/johnnycopes/)
-**Primary team role:** Front-end warrior
+**Primary team role:** Front-end warrior<br />
 **Contributions:** Led the charge on all things visual/client-facing.
 Built a custom, responsive layout from scratch with focus on clean, robust design.
 Wrote and refactored HTML/CSS with an emphasis on simplicity, clarity, and flexibility.
 Organized site navigation.
-Made sure that we were pulling the right information from the database in the right places.
+Made sure that we were pulling the right information from the database in the right places.<br />
 **Key code portions:** Most of the HTML, CSS and JavaScript.
 Made tweaks to route handlers on the back end as well.

 * [Robert Dunn](https://github.com/robdunn220/)
-**Primary team role:** Back-end ninja
+**Primary team role:** Back-end ninja<br />
 **Contributions:** Database design and implementation.
 Route handlers and queries.
-Just making sure the manipulation and display of the data in the database was working well with the design concept.
+Just making sure the manipulation and display of the data in the database was working well with the design concept.<br />
 **Key code portions:** server.py, Jinja in some of the HTML

 * [Jesslyn Landgren](https://github.com/jesslynlandgren/)
-**Primary team role:** Organize all the things, Front-end/Back-end backup
+**Primary team role:** Organize all the things, Front-end/Back-end backup<br />
 **Contributions:** Scrum master.
 Led daily stand up meetings and maintained virtual scrum board.
 Provided initial project concept.
 Helped Rob build out initial back-end, including route handlers, SQL queries, and placeholder HTML/Jinja for pages, then assisted with troubleshooting throughout project.
 Developed and implemented drop-down sort throughout site.
-Developed 2nd iteration of the 'add a review' form with the drop-down filters and add new field functionalities.
+Developed 2nd iteration of the 'add a review' form with the drop-down filters and add new field functionalities.<br />
 **Key code portions:** Front-end and back-end for drop-down sort elements for tile-grid pages.
 Sections of the HTML that are heavy on the Jinja.
 Co-wrote user login, sign up, and the 'add a review form'.

 ##What we used: